HadGHCND - gridded daily temperatures

 database.
 This consists of over

-27,000 stations with temperature observations, though many of these have quite short records, or gaps in the record.
+100,000 stations, though many of these only report precipitation or have short records or gaps in the record.

 Quality control has been carried out to indicate potentially spurious values.